CacheControl/json-rules-engine/README.md

 engine.addRule(rule)
 ```

-The example above demonstrates a rule that detects _male_ users between the ages of _18 and 25_.
+The example above demonstrates a rule for finding individuals between _18 and 25_ who live in either _Utah or Colorado_.

 More on rules can be found [here](./docs/rules.md)